lholdorf/lholdorf.github.io/_posts/2026-08-25-remember-your-instrument-creates-sound.md

 Remember, your instrument creates sound.
 What do you want to sound like?
 You can express yourself.

 Remember, your instrument creates sound.
-Choose the appropriate sound for the context you are in.
+Choose the sound for the context you are in.

 Remember, your instrument creates sound.
 Practice how you want to sound.